-Saha made it through the ranks in Bengal cricket, playing for the Under-19 and Under-22 teams before being called up for first-class cricket.
+Wriddhiman Saha made his way through the ranks in Bengal cricket, playing for the Under-19 and Under-22 teams before being called up for first-class cricket.
 Saha made his debut in the Ranji Trophy against Hyderabad in the 2006-07 season after regular wicketkeeper Deep Dasgupta signed up with the Indian Cricket League.

 Saha made his Test debut against South Africa at Nagpur in 2010, as a pure batsman.
 He was in the squad as the backup ‘keeper but a freak injury to Rohit Sharma in the warmup meant that Saha had to be drafted in.